2. Jobs howto

 You don’t need to do anything special.
 Do not reset $TMPDIR.

-2. Your job creates a few Gb of output in the directory where you run the job and does many frequent small file reads or writes (a few Kb every few minutes).
+where you run the job and does many frequent small file reads or writes (a few Kb every few minutes).

 You will need to use a scratch storage where you bring your job data, write temp files and then copy the final output files back when the job is done.